+September is Interstitial Cystitis Awareness Month, and one great way to raise awareness is by learning about this condition.
 Bladder pain can occur for various reasons, most commonly bladder or urinary tract infections.
 But what happens when the bladder pain is chronic and doesn’t go away?
 This might signify a rare but specific condition known as interstitial cystitis (IC).
 It’s sometimes known as painful bladder syndrome or bladder pain syndrome (BPS).
 You may have some questions about this condition, so here are some answers to common interstitial cystitis FAQs.

-Answers to Common Questions (FAQs) About Interstitial Cystitis
+Answers to FAQs About Interstitial Cystitis

 Interstitial cystitis was once considered a rare bladder condition.
 Now, with more than 200,000 diagnosed cases per year, it’s rather common.
 Let’s learn about the symptoms of interstitial cystitis, treatment options, and more.